 InMyArea.com earns commissions from some of the providers we list on our site.
 Learn more

 Moving is expensive, regardless of scale.
-Most people know the cost of their new home and the moving company, but minor expenses can slip through the cracks.
+Most people know the cost of their new home and of the moving company, but minor expenses can slip through the cracks.
 People don’t typically consider the cost of stocking kitchen cabinets or changing internet providers.
 A little goes a long way, and there are plenty of tiny ways to keep moving costs down — even if it’s just a little bit.
+Here are some simple tips for making small changes to your move and saving big bucks.

 A young woman smiles while holding a smartphone and cardboard box